What is WhichSchoolAdvisor.com?

 Yes!
 Just visit a school and within a short time you will get a sense of the quality of that school as it relates to you and your cultural needs, more importantly, your son or daughter’s needs.
 That ‘gut feeling’ brings all of the senses together to enable you to make a value judgment, it is not specifically evidence-based as in an inspection but is fairly accurate.
 I suspect that if you asked a school inspector their opinion, they would also say the same and something they sensed with a short time of being in a school.

 There is also data.
-Over time we are teasing it out of schools.
+Over time we are teasing it out of schools even where it is not a legal requirement to provide it.

 How will you develop the site?